“I wonder what they think of me?”

 So how about you.
 If you already smile a lot in conversation, are you sure it’s a smile-smile?
 It probably is but I thought I’d throw my example in, just in case.

 If you tend not to smile too much or feel nervous, you don’t have to jump in and show teeth, start with a tiny one or just follow the other person’s lead.
 If they smile, there’s your cue to join in.
+That doesn’t mean you need to stand there with a permanent smile on your face when you’re talking to someone, because it might not be appropriate to do so.

 Make eye contact